Create an Effective Weekly Food Log in Notion for Optimal Health & Balanced Eating

 1. Open Notion and create a new page or select an existing one where you want to build your log.

-3. Organize your workspace by grouping related pages or using a sidebar link for easy access.
+3. Organize your workspace by grouping related pages or adding links in your sidebar for easy access.

 Step 2: Create a Database

-1. Click the "+" icon on the left-hand side of your page to add a new element.
+1. Click the "+" icon in your workspace to add a new element.

 3. Customize your database by adding relevant properties.
 For a comprehensive food log, consider including: